PolySync/libsel4-sys/README.md

 This project is intended to be built in the context of the `cargo fel4` command, which manages the piping of key environment variables relevant to the downstream project.

-See the [cargo fel4 repository]https://github.com/PolySync/cargo-fel4() for more direction, but the general idea is to create a Rust project with `libsel4-sys` as a dependency, add a fel4.toml file, and to run `cargo fel4 build`.
+See the [cargo-fel4 repository](https://github.com/PolySync/cargo-fel4) for more direction, but the general idea is to create a Rust project with `libsel4-sys` as a dependency, add a fel4.toml file, and to run `cargo fel4 build`.

 While not recommended for general use, manual builds are possible.